IgnisDa/ryot/docs/guides/integrations.md

 - ### Audiobookshelf

-  The [Audiobookshelf](https://www.audiobookshelf.org/) integration can sync audiobooks which have a match from Audible.
+  The [Audiobookshelf](https://www.audiobookshelf.org/) integration can sync all media which have a match from Audible.

   An item is marked as started when it has more than _2%_ progress and marked as completed when it has more than _95%_ progress.